-Cyan Dee is M Edmondson's legal name since 2003 and is also an alias for making small works.
+Cyan Dee has been M. Edmondson's legal name since 2005 and is also an alias for making smaller and/or 'fandom' works.

 Fandom/Impersonator/Doppelgänger Series